godotengine/godot-website/collections/_article/funding-breakdown-and-hiring-process.md

 Additionally, when the project was much smaller than it is now, Godot was receiving more funds than it could use due to difficulties in finding suitable candidates for hiring.
 As a result, we were cautious about expanding the team.
 This led to Godot carrying funds over year-to-year.

 In the past two years, however, the amount of contributors has grown significantly, and more individuals that met the project requirements became available for hire.
-This, combined with the pressing need to turn the Godot 4.0 development into a stable release, resulted in an increased number of hires and a level a spending greater than our current level of month-to-month donations.
+This, combined with the pressing need to turn the Godot 4.0 development into a stable release, resulted in an increased number of hires and a level of spending greater than our current level of month-to-month donations.

 We want to keep the current group of paid contributors, but we need more funding in order to do so.